Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 Air conditioners are typically installed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature failure.
+Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical part.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor needs oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.

 - More expensive utility bills due to less efficient cooling.

 The compressor is one of the costliest components to replace on your air conditioner.
 If it fails, you’re better off doing air conditioning installation because of this part’s cost.